04 December 2014

 German postcard by Film-Foto-Verlag, no. A 3607/1, 1941-1944.
 Photo: Wien Film / Tobis.

 Maria Holst was born as Friedel Anna Marie Emilie Czizek in Vienna, Austria-Hungary (now Austria), in 1917.
-She was the daughter of a Viennese father and a Norvegian mother.
+She was the daughter of a Viennese father and a Norwegian mother.
 Both were active in art circles and Maria followed in their footsteps.

 At an early age, she was educated at the Comédie Française (according to Wikipedia she was trained at a theatre school in Prague).
 She finished her education in Vienna at the Max-Reinhardt-Seminar and debuted in Zürich (according to Wikipedia she made her debut at the Landestheater Linz in 1935).

-In this period she was an important stage actress with such roles as Gloria in George Bernhard Shaw’s Man kann nie wissen (1939), Elisabeth in Friedrich Schiller’s Don Carlos (1942), Prothoe in Heinrich von Kleist’s Penthesilea (1943) and Portia in William Shakespeare’s The Merchant of Venice (1943).
+In this period she played such roles as Gloria in George Bernhard Shaw’s 'Man kann nie wissen' (You Never Can Tell) (1939), Elisabeth in Friedrich Schiller’s 'Don Carlos' (1942), Prothoe in Heinrich von Kleist’s 'Penthesilea' (1943) and Portia in William Shakespeare’s 'The Merchant of Venice' (1943).

 Maria Holst